eNMS-automation/eNMS/docs/objects/filtering.rst

    :alt: test
    :align: center

-This result in the following view:
+This results in the following view:

 .. image:: /_static/objects/filtering/network_filter3.png
    :alt: test
    :align: center

-.. note:: Using the filtering system is important because network automation in eNMS is done graphically, by selecting nodes in the graphical view.
-See the :guilabel:`automation` documentation for more information.
+.. note:: Using the pool system is important because the targets of a script in eNMS can be a pool (or a group of pools).
+Therefore, pools can be used as a way to apply a script to a specific group of devices.